GRI 401 Employment

 GRI 404-2 Programs for upgrading employee skills and transition assistance programs

 Helping to ensure employees’ long-term employability by offering lifelong learning programs is both a commitment and a challenge for Bertelsmann.
 Bertelsmann University has defined three objectives in its efforts to support employee performance: to build future-oriented employee skills, strengthen the company and leadership culture, and develop the digital learning infrastructure.
-Progress is measured, among other things, by the digitization rate (share of digital learning hours).
+Progress is measured, among other things, by the digitization rate (share of digital training hours).

-GRI 405 Diversity and equal opportunity
+GRI 405 Diversity and Equal Opportunity 2016

-GRI 103 Management approach (including GRI 103-1, 103-2, 103-3)
+GRI 103 Management approach 2016 (including GRI 103-1, 103-2, 103-3)

 UN Global Compact principles: I, VI |